It’s easy to focus on mums in the postnatal period. But let’s not forget dads, who might also need support.

 2. Postnatal depression in men often goes undiagnosed

 The peak time for postnatal depression in men is three to six months after the birth (Fatherhood Institute, 2010).
-As with postnatal depression in mums, it often goes unreported.
+As with postnatal depression in mums, it often goes undiagnosed.
 The symptoms can look a lot like the everyday stresses of having a newborn (Musser et al, 2013).

 "If you have concerns about your own or your partner’s mental health, do seek help from your GP who can help you to access support services."

-3. Hormonal changes can be to blame
+3. Hormonal changes can play a role

 Just as with mums, changes in hormones might make postnatal depression in dads more likely (Saxbe et al, 2017).
 Hormones including testosterone, oestrogen, cortisol, vasopressin, and prolactin may change in dads during the period after their babies arrive (Kim and Swain, 2007).